 How does literature reflect our history, culture, and values?
-In this survey approach to the study of literature, students will be able to closely read and comprehend a variety of works, primarily from Progressive Era to the beginning of the 21st Century, such as To Kill a Mockingbird and The Catcher in the Rye.
+In this survey approach to the study of literature, students will closely read and comprehend a variety of works such as To Kill a Mockingbird, The Catcher in the Rye, and Bless Me, Ultima.
 Students will also read a play by William Shakespeare.
-Students will be able to analyze how different authors of this era address similar themes and topics.
-Students will use Late American works to analyze how different authors address similar themes and topics and build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will be able to write based on research for a range of tasks.
-Collaboration through technology will be used to enhance students' understanding of Late American Literature.
+Students will be able to analyze how different authors address similar themes and topics.
+Students will build their knowledge of language conventions by studying grammar and vocabulary.
+Additionally, students will be able to write based on research for a range of tasks and use technology to present new knowledge and ideas in a collaborative manner.
 This class is designed for the student who is planning on attending a four-year college; there is more depth of understanding and rigor required in this course.
 Summer coursework will be required.